Magnificent Chora

 OTTOMAN EXPANSION

-However, after the fall of Constantinople in 1453, being so close to the city walls, Chora was among the first churches that was looted by the Ottoman invaders.
+However, after the fall of Constantinople in 1453, Chora, located close to the city walls, was among the first churches to be looted by the Ottoman forces.

 CHORA CHURCH FRESCOES AND MOSAICS

-Remarkably, despite the fact that it operated as an Islamic religious temple for 434 years, Chora Church retained most of its artistic decoration.
-Was there an element of guilt by the Ottomans when they saw magnificent frescoes and mosaics?
-Perhaps, they could’ve left it as a Christian Orthodox temple, although, that was unlikely.
-Almost all Byzantine churches became mosques either immediately or soon after the conquest of Constantinople.
+Remarkably, despite serving as an Islamic place of worship for 434 years, the Chora Church preserved most of its artistic decoration.
+Was there perhaps a sense of reverence or restraint among the Ottoman when confronted with such extraordinary mosaics and frescoes?
+Could they have left it as a Christian Orthodox sanctuary?
+Unlikely, nearly all Byzantine churches were converted into mosques either immediately or shortly after the conquest of Constantinople.

-I took some photos for this post but, the same as many other historic places, you really have to see it in its entirety.
-Only then you can fully appreciate Chora’s magnificence and value to the world patrimony.
-This former church is included in a UNESCO list of Historic Areas of Istanbul.
+I took photos for this post but, as with many historical sites, you really need to see Chora in person, to appreciate its full splendour and its significance to world heritage.
+The former church is included on UNESCO’s list of Historic Areas of Istanbul.

 PAREKKLESION